Bought several bottles of Vermouth on offer? Great! But now you’re wondering:

 How Long Does Vermouth Keep For?

 Kept under the right conditions, an unopened bottle of Vermouth can keep for a good 3 to 4 years, although it pays to make sure you read the label.

 You can drink unopened Vermouth that’s been stored in decent condition for at least 1-2 years after its expiration date.
 It may have lost some of the flavor, but it will likely be good to go.

 For an opened bottle, experts recommend keeping a bottle of Vermouth between a few weeks to a couple of months refrigerated.

 Where Is The Best Place To Store Vermouth?

 Since Vermouth is wine, the best way to store it is in a cool, dark area, away from any heat sources or direct sunlight.
-That means, although your glass liquor cabinet might look cool, it’s not the best place for Vermouth.
+That means that although your glass liquor cabinet might look cool, it’s not the best place for Vermouth.

 This is because heat and sunlight make your Vermouth lose its flavor faster.

-Vermouth is basically fortified wine – so you should store it as you would other wines!
+Vermouth is fortified wine, so you should store it like other wines!

-An unopened bottle can be kept for over 3 years and an opened bottle can be kept for about a month in the fridge.
+An unopened bottle can be kept for over three years, and an opened bottle can be kept for about a month in the fridge.